dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1078: Homosexuality is a natural human variation.
+### T1078: Homosexuality is a natural variation in human sexuality.

 |Support|
 |---|